Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • Menopause: age related loss of muscle tissue integrity is typically the result of a drop in estrogen level.
 Estrogen feeds muscle tissue, loss of estrogen in menopause impacts strength, elasticity, and density of muscle tissue.

-• Chronic constipation: IBS (irritable bowel syndrome), poor diet, or lack of exercise may impact regularity.
+• Chronic constipation: a hernia in the colon (rectocele) is a leading cause of constipation in women.
+IBS (irritable bowel syndrome), poor diet, or lack of exercise may also impact regularity.
 Repetitively baring down to have a bowel movement pushes pelvic tissues downward.
 A rectocele can be both a cause and a symptom of POP.

 • Chronic coughing: smoking, allergies, bronchitis, and emphysema may cause chronic coughing which repetitively jerks tissues downward.